ADC-TEAM2020/avsdadc_3v3/README.md

 ### Simulation of Sample and Hold Circuit

-**Note: 1pF Capacitor manually, relevant layers will be added to ensure correct extraction of the capacitor**
+**Note: 20pF Capacitor manually added as relevant layers were not available to ensure correct extraction of the capacitor**

  <p align="center">